 To design, make, and install several architectural glass features for this luxury private residence.
-Items commissioned included table tops, balustrading, frameless WC and shower cubicles, cabinets and wall panelling.
+Items commissioned included table tops, balustrading, frameless WC and shower cubicles, cabinets and wall paneling.

-After client consultation at Daedalian’s studios, an etched design was selected (original artwork by Sue Hope) for the main feature staircase.
+After client consultation at Daedalian’s studios, an etched design was selected (original artwork by Susan Parker) for the main feature staircase.
 Laminated fabric was selected for the master en-suite and the design of the office table top was commissioned from Daedalian.
 A coloured cracked ice design was used for the breakfast bar.

 The balustrade was etched with a silver birch pattern and LED`s were integrated underneath the wooden capping of the handrails.
 This edge lighting technique passes light through the panel, highlighting the deep etching of the design.
 The silver-birch design was also used on the cabinet and bedroom doors (8mm low-iron glass) utilising a multi-depth and multi-sided etching technique to create a textured 3D design.

 For the laminated partition screen and doors in the master en-suite, a translucent white chiffon fabric was selected to create a glowing effect.
 The adhesive interlayer used is completely waterproof and a surface coating was added to the inside of the shower to aid maintenance and cleaning.